Ohioans can now get registered to vote ONLINE:

 If you need to register for the first time, or re-register to vote, you can in just a few minutes!
-You will need to fill out a 1-page voter registration form that you can download from our website and print.
+Follow this link to register online as an Ohio voter.
+You are also able to use this 1-page voter registration form, which you can download from our website and print.
 Alternatively, you can obtain a form in-person to fill out and submit at any one of the following locations:

 - Office of the Secretary of State (180 E. Broad St., Columbus, OH 43215)

 - Office of any of the 88 county Boards of Elections (directory of addresses here)

 - Office of the registrar or any deputy registrar of the Ohio Bureau of Motor Vehicles

 - Public libraries (find an Ohio public library here)